fraklo/pagereorder_redux/README.md

 ## To install
 1. Download the zip file (or clone via git) and unzip it or clone the repo into `/_add-ons/`.
-2. Ensure the folder name is `pagereorder_redux`
-3. Check out your drag drop re-ordering via the admin.
+2. Check out your drag drop re-ordering via the admin.
 Snazzy.